Wubbleyou/wubblestan/README.md

 ### ModelsInController

-This rule scans all controller methods to make sure you're not using/accessing models directly within a controller.
+This rule scans all controller methods to make sure you're not using model classes directly within a controller.
 For an example the following is forbidden:

 -   `$user = User::find(2);`
 -   `User::create([...])`